 - Unexplained slurred speech and coordination problems

-As a parent, if you suspect that your teenager is drinking, proactive steps are needed.
+As a parent, if you suspect that your teenager is drinking, proactive steps are needed in order to avoid teen alcoholism.
 However, before such steps are taken, early preventative measures can help a teen alcohol abuse problem from occurring in the first place.

 Parents and Teen Alcohol Abuse